vidyar/nodedrachtio/README.md

     host:'localhost'
     ,port: 8022
     ,secret: 'cymru'
+    ,appName: 'myApp'
 }, function( err, hostport ) {
     if( err ) console.err('failed to connect to drachtio-server: ' + err) ;
     else console.log('drachtio-server is listening for sip messages on ' + hostport) ;
 }) ;
 ```
+> `appName` is an optional parameter; if provided, it is used by drachtio-server to distribute the requests for a sip dialog across
+multiple running node instances of your application.

 A 'connect' event is emitted by the app object when the connection has been established; alternatively, a callback can be passed to the connect method, as shown above.